 Are there any good walks nearby?

 Yes, directly from the Centre there are four routes and multiple choices of length and difficulty, especially good for ordnance badges.
-Wall maps and OS at reception
+Wall maps and OS can be found at reception.

 Are there any good cycle routes nearby?